nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 1. Identify which archives will be restored.
 2. Ensure that the restore source is available either locally in the backup volume or as a remote URL.
-3. Ensure that there is enough free disk space in the archive volume of each SM so that a copy of the archive before the restore is taken.
+3. Ensure that there is enough free disk space in the archive volume of each SM selected for restore so that it can accommodate a backup of the existing archive contents and the restored archive.
+If a backup set using URL is selected as a restore source, it will be downloaded temporarily in the archive directory.
-4. Invoke the database restore request by installing the NuoDB _restore_ chart by specifying the archive IDs for the selected archives.
+4. Invoke the database restore request by installing the NuoDB _restore_ chart and selecting archives for restore.
 5. Start or restart the selected SM

 In this example, there is an SM exited because it experienced archive data corruption.